mco-gh/quizaic/README.md

 <img src="ui/assets/images/ui.png" height="300">

-Also, try to log in as a user to make sure OAuth is setup correctly and create & run quizzes to make sure everything works.
+Also, try to log in as a user to make sure OAuth is setup correctly and create and run quizzes to make sure everything works.

 ## Deployment